Typestate via Revocable Capabilities: Introduction

 While scoped constructs relieve users from manually managing the state of locks, they lack expressiveness for fine-grained control.
 As shown in \Cref{fig:flowlock1}, manual, flow-sensitive management of locks allows the lock for @table@ to be released immediately after acquiring the lock for @row@, thereby enabling improved parallelism.
 In contrast, nested @synchronized@ blocks impose \emph{last-in-first-out} (LIFO) lifetimes, forcing @table@ to be locked longer than @row@ and precluding such optimizations.

-Nevertheless, neither approach statically enforces that locks are acquired prior to invoking functions that require them: programmers may omit @synchronized@ blocks or lock objects entirely, and such code would remain type-correct despite being unsafe in concurrent contexts.
-In scoped programming, solutions for static guarantees have been emerging \cite{osvald2016gentrification,DBLP:conf/ecoop/XhebrajB0R22, DBLP:conf/scala/OderskyBBLL21,DBLP:journals/pacmpl/WeiBJBR24, DBLP:journals/toplas/BoruchGruszeckiOLLB23}.
-Functions like @computeOnRow@ can require a lock as a \emph{capability} argument, which is accessible only within the @synchronized@ scope:
+Nevertheless, neither approach statically enforces that locks are acquired before invoking functions requiring them: programmers may omit @synchronized@ blocks or lock objects entirely, and such code would remain type-correct yet unsafe in concurrent contexts.
+In scope-based programming, recent work has introduced mechanisms for providing stronger static guarantees \cite{DBLP:conf/oopsla/OsvaldEWAR16,DBLP:conf/ecoop/XhebrajB0R22, DBLP:conf/scala/OderskyBBLL21,DBLP:journals/pacmpl/WeiBJBR24, DBLP:journals/toplas/BoruchGruszeckiOLLB23}.
+Among these, \emph{capability-based} designs emerge to bridge ease of use and safety, such that a resource handle carries not only the resource but also a capability to operate on it.
+Functions like @computeOnRow@ can require a lock as a \emph{capability} argument, accessible only within @synchronized@:

-Languages such as Scala further advance this paradigm through implicit argument resolution \cite{oderskySimplicitlyFoundationsApplications2017}, enabling capabilities to be supplied automatically without explicit passing.
+Languages such as Scala further advance this paradigm through \emph{implicit argument resolution} \cite{DBLP:journals/pacmpl/OderskyBLBMS18}, which allows capabilities to be supplied automatically when they are in scope.

 Establishing static safety guarantees for imperative code, by contrast, necessitates sophisticated \emph{typestate analysis} \cite{DBLP:journals/tse/StromY86} or \emph{session types} \cite{DBLP:journals/csur/HuttelLVCCDMPRT16}.
-Without syntactically scoped lifetime, the type system must precisely track the state of {each} lock, whether locked or unlocked, at {every} program point.
+Without syntactically scoped lifetimes, the type system must precisely track the state of {each} lock, whether locked or unlocked, at {every} program point.
 Methods and functions then need to specify both the required state of their arguments and the state transitions they induce:

-Additionally, conventional type systems are designed to track \emph{invariants} instead of \emph{transitions}.
+In addition, conventional type systems are designed to track \emph{invariants} instead of \emph{transitions}.
 Specialized mechanisms are thus required, and are further complicated by sharing and aliasing.

-\paragraph{This Work.} We present a solution for flow-sensitive typestate tracking that builds upon existing flow-insensitive capability mechanisms, enabling static safety reasoning for expressive imperative code through minimal extensions.
-Our approach decouples capability lifetimes from lexical scopes, and allows any function to provide or revoke capabilities in a flow-sensitive manner, thereby supporting tracking effects and state transitions independent of any specific typestate discipline.
+\paragraph{This Work.} We present a solution for flow-sensitive typestate tracking that builds on existing flow-insensitive capability mechanisms, enabling static safety reasoning for expressive imperative code through minimal extensions.
+Our approach decouples capability lifetimes from lexical scopes, and allows any function to provide or revoke capabilities in a flow-sensitive manner, thereby supporting effect and state transition tracking independently of any specific typestate discipline.